deriv-com/flutter-chart/README.md

 ### Localization

 To use the ChartLocalization, you should add the `ChartLocalization.delegate` to your `localizationsDelegates` inside the `MaterialApp` that you added the chart in.
-When you want to change the locale of the chart,use this code:
+When you want to change the locale of the chart, use this code:

 ```dart
 ChartLocalization.load(locale);